FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_pluggable_authorization.md

 ## Plug-in activation

-After being registered, the authorization plug-ins are added to the Server Configuration, but they are disabled (have a hash symbol in front of their names). <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> will not automatically activate a newly registered plug-in.
+After being registered, the authorization plug-ins are added to the Server Configuration, but they are disabled (have a hash symbol in front of their names). {{< SecureTransport/componentshortname  >}} will not automatically activate a newly registered plug-in.
 To activate a plug-in, remove the # symbol from its name.

 Only one authorization plug-in can be enabled at a time.